top of page

 1500-?: Late resident stay to finish any post-op blocks for later start cases.
 Often done around 1700, but can be later depending on the day.

-For weekend call, often pairs moonlighting while coming in to round on any patients on the acute pain list.
+For weekend call, often pairs with moonlighting ($70/hr) while coming in to round on any patients on the acute pain list.
 Number of weekends vary depending on how many residents are on during the month.
-Most of the time just 1-2.
+Most of the time just one weekend.

 ***Blocks I did during my first month: adductor canal, axillary, erector spinae, femoral, interscalene, popliteal, quadratus lumborum, supraclavicular, superficial cervical plexus, transverse abdominal plane, ilioinguinal, thoracic epidural.
 Types of blocks will vary depending on the surgeries being done that day.